robert-kel-tg/iterators-1/README.md

 ### Filtering methods

 The filtering options **are the first settings applied to the Iterator before anything else**.
 The filters follow the *First In First Out* rule.

-#### addWhere($callable)
+To enable filtering RecursiveIterator a optional argument $is_recursive is to be use to indicate which class is being used (ie: [CallbackFilterIterator](http://php.net/class.callbackfilteriterator.php) or [RecursiveCallbackFilterIterator](http://php.net/class.recursivecallbackfilteriterator.php)).

+#### addWhere($callable, $is_recursive = false)

-The `addFilter` method adds a callable filter function each time it is called.
+The `addWhere` method adds a callable filter function each time it is called.
 The function can take up to three parameters:

 * the current iterator data;
 * the current iterator key;
 * the iterator object;

-#### removeWhere($callable)
+#### removeWhere($callable, $is_recursive = false)

-`removeFilter` method removes an already registered filter function.
-If the function was registered multiple times, you will have to call `removeFilter` as often as the filter was registered. **The first registered copy will be the first to be removed.**
+`removeWhere` method removes an already registered filter function.
+If the function was registered multiple times, you will have to call `removeWhere` as often as the filter was registered. **The first registered copy will be the first to be removed.**

-#### hasWhere($callable)
+#### hasWhere($callable, $is_recursive = false)

-`hasFilter` method checks if the filter function is already registered
+`hasWhere` method checks if the filter function is already registered

 #### clearWhere()

-`clearFilter` method removes all registered filter functions.
+`clearWhere` method removes all registered filter functions.

 ### Sorting methods